apankrat/notes/intrusive-containers/readme.md

 close to the original C style.

-That is, the goal here is to make an improved version of C-style containers rather than to implement something genuienly C++ like what [Boost has](https://www.boost.org/doc/libs/1_64_0/doc/html/intrusive.html).
+That is, the goal here is to make an improved version of C-style containers rather than to implement something more C++-ized and similar to what [Boost has](https://www.boost.org/doc/libs/1_64_0/doc/html/intrusive.html).

 The resulting code looks like this: